bendyworks/lean-map/README.md

 # Lean Hash Array Mapped Trie (Lean Map)

 A ClojureScript implementation of Lean Hash Array Mapped Tries.
-See [reference][lmp].
+See [reference](https://github.com/usethesource/capsule).

 This is __NOT__ ready for production use right now